Mad Dogs (American TV series): Production

 Showrunner Cris Cole adapted the show from his own drama in the UK.
 It was originally under development at the FX network.
 Cole noted that because the American version is 10 hours to the British version's first season's four hours, the last six hours of the American version are "virgin territory" and have no comparative to the original.

 Rights to air the show were sold by Sony Pictures Television for more than 140 countries prior to the initial Amazon airing.

 In late-February 2016, Amazon announced that it had opted not to renew the series.
 Although the original intention had been for the show to be a 10 episode limited series, Amazon and the show leadership had broached the idea of a potential second season.

 During filming of scenes of the pilot episode in Puerto Rico, actor Steve Zahn contracted dengue fever.

 Reception

 The show earned mostly positive reviews and anecdotal evidence pointed to solid early viewership.
 Critics have praised the cinematography of Belize in the "blue sky" show as "gorgeous."
 The first season holds a rating of 64 out of a 100 on metacritic.

-Critics note that the show wanders during its formulaic middle episodes of the season but is best as interpersonal conflicts are the focus.
-Amazon opted not to renew the series for a second season.